Processing Payments Using Emburse Expense

 • Telecomm

-• May also use this to submit a request for reimbursement of other specific charges incurred by an employee for UNM business purposes.
+• May use this to submit a request for reimbursement of other specific charges incurred by an employee for UNM business purposes.

 • Approval of the payee, as well as the Dean, Director or Department Head (or their delegate), is required.